 Any trees shrubs or plants planted in accordance with this condition which are removed, die or become damaged or become diseased within five years of planting shall be replaced within the next planting season by trees, and shrubs of the same size and species.

 Reason: To ensure good arboricultural and landscape practice in the interests of the maintenance of the character and appearance of the area and to comply with policies NHE3 and DES1 of the Reigate and Banstead Borough Development Management Plan 2019, British Standards including BS8545:2014 and British Standard 5837:2012.

-- 9. No development shall commence until a Construction Transport Management Plan, to include details of: - (a) parking for vehicles of site personnel, operatives and visitors - (b) loading and unloading of plant and materials - (c) storage of plant and materials - (d) programme of works (including measures for traffic management) - (e) provision of boundary hoarding behind any visibility zones - (g) vehicle routing - (h) measures to prevent the deposit of materials on the highway to fund the repair of any damage caused has been submitted to and approved in writing by the Local Planning Authority.
+- 9. No development shall commence until a Construction Transport Management Plan, to include details of: - (a) parking for vehicles of site personnel, operatives and visitors - (b) loading and unloading of plant and materials - (c) storage of plant and materials - (d) programme of works (including measures for traffic management) - (e) provision of boundary hoarding behind any visibility zones - (g) vehicle routing - (h) measures to prevent the deposit of materials on the highway - (i) before and after construction condition surveys of the highway and a commitment - to fund the repair of any damage caused - (k) on-site turning for construction vehicles has been submitted to and approved in writing by the Local Planning Authority.
 Only the approved details shall be implemented during the construction of the development.